oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Use Case: Ideal for applications running on multiple servers where consistency and availability of cached data across the entire system are important.

+### Database Caching

+Caches the results of database queries or frequently accessed data from the database.

+Use Case: Reduces the load on the database and speeds up data retrieval for queries that are run repeatedly with the same results.